Southampton–Fareham line: Authorisation of the Southampton and Netley line

 The Southampton and Netley Railway Company was independent, but the authorising act permitted the LSWR to subscribe up to £5,000 and make working arrangements.
 Although it was prepared to do so, the LSWR still suspected bad faith, believing that the line was a speculative scheme intended to extort money from them, rather than a genuine attempt to construct a railway.
 Notwithstanding this suspicion, the LSWR later decided to acquire the company, as the alternative was that it might fall into the hands of a competitor, probably the LBSCR.
 At this stage the S&NR had not built any railway.

-Having purchased the company, the LSWR naturally installed its own nominees as directors; this was done in 1863; a new Southampton and Netley Railway Act 1864 (27 & 28 Vict. c. clxxiii) of 14 July 1864 and the South Western Railway (Various Powers) Act 1864 (27 & 28 Vict. c. ccxxvii) of 25 July 1864 made 1 January 1864 the amalgamation date: the LSWR took on liability for S&NR loans and other liabilities at that time.
+Having purchased the company, the LSWR naturally installed its own nominees as directors; this was done in 1863; a new Southampton and Netley Railway Act 1864 (27 & 28 Vict. c. clxxiii) of 14 July 1864 and the South-western Railway (Various Powers) Act 1864 (27 & 28 Vict. c. ccxxvii) of 25 July 1864 made 1 January 1864 the amalgamation date: the LSWR took on liability for S&NR loans and other liabilities at that time.
+(Note: The amalgamation date was half a year before the authorisations.
+Retrospective authorisation was not uncommon, but Carter has 1865 on page 321, and 1864 on page 367.)

 The line was not extensive at five miles in length, and work proceeded swiftly; the biggest construction by far was a three-span viaduct over the River Itchen, 115 yards long.
 Caissons had been sunk to prodigious depths to find firm ground.
 The viaduct cost about £14,500.

 Captain Tyler of the Board of Trade carried out an inspection of the completed works on 22 February 1866; the line passed the inspection and it opened on 5 March 1866 without ceremony.
 It was worked by train staff and ticket, with eight weekday trains daily each way, three on Sundays.
 The journey time from Southampton Docks station was 23 minutes; intermediate stops were Portswood (renamed St Denys from 1876) on the main line, then at Bitterne Road (renamed Bitterne in 1896), Woolston and Netley on the new line.
 It was not until 1883 that a direct siding connection was made from Netley station to the hospital; the War Office was charged interest on the capital outlay of the extension.